ali-raheem/vraytracer/README.md

 ![raytrace output](output.png)

-converted from output.ppm with gimp
+Output is ppm but this is converted with imagemagick `convert output.ppm output.png`

 ### Building & Running